Marcennaji/HoldemCore/README.md

 ## 🚧 Current Status

+I published the first version of this project 15 years ago, on SourceForge.
-This project is under **active refactoring**, with major milestones completed:
+This project is today under **active refactoring**, with major milestones completed:

 ✅ Engine now headless
 ✅ `GameEvents` emit UI updates without UI dependency